A Machine Learning study of the two-dimensional antiferromagnetic $q$-state Potts model on the square lattice: Discussions and Conclusions

 Previously, a MLP with the same architecture was trained by two artificially made ferromagnet-type configurations consisting of 200 sites (using 0 and 1 as the values for these 200 sites).
 With dedicated way of building the testing set from the raw spin configurations, the obtained MLP can successfully compute the critical points of several models, such as the three-dimensional (3D) classical $O(3)$ model, the 2D classical $XY$ and the 3-state generalized classical $XY$ models, and the 2D ferromagnetic $q$-state Potts models with $q=2,3,4,5,6,8,9,10$.
 It can determine the critical exponents of the 2- and 4-state ferromagnetic Potts models and the non-equilibrium Ising models with reasonable precision.
 In summary, this mentioned MLP is universal to a very large extent.
 It should be pointed out that, using the standard deviations of $R$, the MLP can also identify the critical temperatures of antiferromagnetic 2-, 3- and 4-state Potts model on the square lattice as well.
 For the case of $q=2$ model, due to the fact that STD is a quantity with small magnitude compared to that of $R$, the computed $T_c$ is less accurate and can be influence by several NN-related parameters.
 The use of $R$ will suffer milder effects from the mentioned tunable parameters.
 Hence, the unconventional training approach shown in this study would lead to more stable results than that using the strategy of Ref. \cite{Tan20.1} when antiferromagnetic systems are considered.

 The simple MLP with the training strategy considered here has been applied successfully to study the critical phenomena of 2D antiferromagnetic Ising model with nearest and next-to-nearest interactions.
-It is demonstrated convincingly that these investigated phase transitions are first order and the signals for the two-peak structure in the probability distributions of the relevant quantities are much stronger than that related to the Monte Carlo method.
+It is demonstrated convincingly that these investigated phase transitions are first order and the associated signals are very persuasive.

 An immediate examination of the applicability of present MLP trained with the configurations of fig.~\ref{train} is to see whether it can be employed to determine the critical temperatures and the critical behaviors of the $q$-state ferromagnetic Potts models on the square lattice.
 Figs.~\ref{f4} and \ref{f8} are the associated outcomes with such investigations for the 4-state and 8-state ferromagnetic Potts models on the square lattice.
 In all panels of the figs.~\ref{f4} and \ref{f8}, the vertical dashed lines are the expected $T_c$.